Sollimann/Occupancy-Grid-FastSLAM/resources/todo/README.md

 * Make sure the resampling method is correct
 * Have a look at the python RBPF SLAM implementation and compare the functions to look for errors

+### Issue 5: Simulation of laser

+* If you constantly turn the robot, the laser scan produces an offset.
+This could be a potential source of error